-Struggling to get customers to add more to their cart without seeming pushy?
-Tiered discounts might be just what you need.
-It’s not just about boosting sales—it’s about giving shoppers a reason to spend a bit more while feeling like they’re scoring a great deal.
+Struggling to get customers to add more to their cart without sounding pushy?
+Tiered discounts might be exactly what you need.
+It’s not just about boosting sales — it’s about giving shoppers a reason to spend a little more while feeling like they’re getting a great deal.
+Do you know about tiered discounts meaning and tiered discount structure?

 Here’s the thing: a lot of businesses hit a wall when trying to increase their average order value without making things overly complicated.
 Tiered discounts make it easy: spend more, save more.
 It’s a win-win because people love feeling like they’re getting something extra.

-In this guide, we’ll break down what is tiered discount and how it works.
+In this guide, we’ll break down what is tiered discount, how it works and tiered discount examples.

 Tiered Discounts - What Are They?